TREASURIES-U.S. yields fall after data suggests economy is cooling

 By Herbert Lash

-NEW YORK, April 4 (Reuters) - Treasury yields slid on Tuesday after U.S. job openings dropped to the lowest level in nearly two years in February, indicating a cooling of the labor market that can help slow inflation and allow the Federal Reserve to loosen monetary policy.
+NEW YORK, April 4 (Reuters) - Treasury yields slid on Tuesday after U.S. job openings dropped to the lowest level in nearly two years in February, suggesting to some the labor market is finally cooling and could allow the Federal Reserve to loosen its grip on monetary policy.

-The yield on two-year US2YT=RR Treasuries, which typically moves in step with interest rate expectations, fell 12.2 basis points at 3.858%, while the benchmark 10-year note's yield US10YT=RR slid 4.5 basis points to 3.387%.
+The yield on two-year US2YT=RR Treasuries, which typically moves in step with interest rate expectations, fell 14 basis points to 3.840%, while the benchmark 10-year note's yield US10YT=RR slid 9 basis points to 3.342%.

 Job openings, a measure of labor demand, decreased 632,000 to 9.9 million on the last day of February, the lowest level since May 2021, the Labor Department said in its monthly Job Openings and Labor Turnover Survey, or JOLTS report.

-U.S. job openings were expected to show a decline in February to 10.4 million from 10.82 million the month before, according to a Reuters poll of economists.
+Job openings were expected to decline to 10.4 million from 10.82 million in January, a Reuters poll of economists showed.

-"Cooling down of the labor market is one of the things necessary to combat inflation and it's one of the things necessary to see on the horizon the Fed switching from a tightening bias toward accommodation," said Andrzej Skiba, head of the BlueBay U.S. fixed income team at RBC Global Asset Management in New York.
+Despite the larger-than-expected drop in job vacancies, the labor market remains tight as there were 1.7 openings for every unemployed person in February, down from 1.9 the prior month.

+The market's reaction to the data surprised some observers as job openings are a lagging indicator.

+"People were trying to grasp for some indications that something happened in March, post the bank crisis.
+But of course the JOLTs is from February, not March," he said.

+Futures were pricing in the likelihood that the Fed raises its target rate by 25 basis points on May 3 when policymakers conclude a two-day meeting at 43.7%, down from 59.7% late on Monday, CME's FedWatch Tool shows.
+Chances of a rate cut later this year also rose.

-The drop in two-year yields, which have declined more than 100 basis points since Silicon Valley Bank failed on March 10, pushed them below the low end of a 4% range they had roughly hugged in choppy trade since mid-March.
+The drop in two-year yields, which have declined more than 100 basis points since Silicon Valley Bank failed on March 10, pushed them below the low end of a wide range around 4% they have hugged since mid-March.

-"The market is healing from the turbulence of the last few weeks," Skiba said.
-"It's just about the markets reversing some of the bearishness that we've seen in the last few weeks and the fact we're not being hit with negative headlines as we walk into the office every morning."
+"If we're seeing renewed impetus for inflation moderating that would be a reason for the Treasuries to go lower in yield, and the other possibility, of course, would be due to weaker economic data," said Andrzej Skiba, head of the BlueBay U.S. fixed income team at RBC Global Asset Management in New York.

 Earlier on Tuesday, the Reserve Bank of Australia left its cash rate unchanged at 3.6%, snapping 10 straight hikes, saying it wanted to assess the impact of past increases whose effect lags, as the economy slows and inflation has peaked.